Wait ... the Underground Railroad ran across the Rio Grande? A lost story surfaces.

 Crossing the rugged Texas desert, it likely helped to have a horse, which some did steal.
 Mexicans who border-crossed for work might have also offered information to those fleeing.
 But without a strong abolitionist network down south, the voyage was often solitary, says Mekala Audain, associate professor of history at The College of New Jersey.

 Most people assume that those escaping had “a lot of help along the way,” she says.
 “But for people who escaped to Mexico, it was largely an individual effort.”
-Some wore horsehair wigs to evade suspicion, or disguised themselves as white people.
+Some wore horsehair wigs to evade suspicion, and disguised themselves as white people.

 Newly discovered history